Sabri Brothers

 The Sabri Brothers (Punjabi, صابری برادران) were a musical band from Pakistan who were performers of Sufi qawwali music and were closely connected to the Chishti Order.
-They are considered as one of the greatest Sufi qawwali singers of all times.
-The Sabri Brothers were led by Ghulam Farid Sabri and his brother Maqbool Ahmed Sabri.
-They are often referred to as Shahenshah-e-Qawwali (the King of Kings of qawwali) and are also known as the roving ambassadors of Pakistan.
-The band was initially founded by Maqbool Ahmed Sabri at the age of 11 years and was known as Bacha Qawwal Party.
+The duo are considered among of the greatest Sufi qawwali singers of all times.
+The Sabri Brothers were led by Ghulam Farid Sabri and his younger brother Maqbool Ahmed Sabri.
+They are often referred to as Shahanshah-e-Qawwali (the King of Kings of Qawwali) and are also known as the roving ambassadors of Pakistan.

+The band was initially founded by Maqbool Ahmed Sabri at the age of 11 years and was known as the Bacha Qawwal Party.
 His elder brother Ghulam Farid Sabri joined after insistence from their father.
-He became the leader of the group and the band soon became known as the Sabri Brothers.
+He became the leader of the group, and the band soon became known as the Sabri Brothers.